"Supporting Fellow Christians"

 1: Pray for them

-(v1-5) I wonder if Timotheus (Timothy) is partly writing this book; does he interject, "Put this in there!"
-Or perhaps the wording simply means he's the one with the pen while Paul tells him what to write down.
+(v1-5) I wonder if the wording means that Timotheus (Timothy) is partly writing this book; does he interject, "Put this in there!"
+Or, "Don't forget to say that!"
 Paul writes to all the saints in Christ Jesus which are at Philippi, not just to a single church; and all who are truly saved are part of the same church.
 I believe the bishops are like pastors, Sunday School teachers, etc., and the deacons are servants, administrators, bookkeepers, those in charge of lawn care, distribution of goods to the poor, etc. All Christians are important, whatever their role.

 (v2) Paul says Grace be unto you, and peace, not just one or the other.
 Grace without peace would be like begrudgingly showering someone with blessings because "it's the right thing to do," or because you're obligated.
 On the other hand, peace without grace would be simply agreeing not to punish someone for wrongdoing, or simply not being hostile; but God the Father and the Lord Jesus Christ give us both.
 God has not only forgiven us (peace), but on top of that has blessed us (grace).